This article has been updated from a post originally published on 4/20/16.

 Surprisingly, even more common than the hunger pang described above, your powerful craving for sweets could be a simple cry for water.

 Early stages of dehydration are often mistaken for hunger.
 Regardless of what other beverages you might consume, your body still needs water - the purer the better.

-So, instead of snagging a mini Kit-Kat, fill up a 12-ounce glass with water to drink, and be sure to refill your cup throughout the day.
+So, instead of reaching for handful of candy, fill up a 12-ounce glass with water to drink, and be sure to refill your cup throughout the day.

 Sometimes, you just want to give in and eat something sweet every now and then.
 One of the biggest issues facing us today, though, is the fact that there is added sugar in nearly everything we eat.
 So, a small treat you decide to grab when you’re craving sweets could be just the tip of a huge, sugary iceberg you’ve already consumed.

 To cut down on the total amount of sugar you're consuming, and make it less harmful to have sweets on occasion, it’s important to learn to read food labels and pay special attention to the amount of sugar included.

 When you review the ingredients in a packaged food, look for these funny sounding nicknames for tooth-damaging sugar: agave nectar, brown sugar, cane crystals, cane sugar, corn sweetener, corn syrup, crystalline fructose, dextrose, evaporated cane juice, fructose, fruit juice concentrates, glucose, high-fructose corn syrup, honey, invert sugar, lactose, maltose, malt syrup, molasses, raw sugar and sucrose.